tbrown01/linux/scripting/0-bash-scripting-basics.md

 An essential feature of programming is the ability to use a name or a label to refer to some other quantity: such as a value, or a command.
 This is commonly referred to as variables.

-The name of a variable is a placeholder for its value, the data it holds.
-Referencing (retrieving) its value is called variable **substitution**.
+A variable is a placeholder for its value, the data it holds.
+Referencing (retrieving) its value is called **variable substitution**.
 ```
 domain='http://www.whitehouse.gov'
 path='/some/path'